 Consider in-person training, seminars, online training, and other initiatives that prioritize employee education.
 You can also send out periodic emails showcasing the importance of data security, like a recent story related to a breach in your industry.

-You could potentially impose penalties for violations against your policy.
+You could also potentially impose penalties for violations of your policy.
 Repercussions help ensure that your staff takes data loss prevention very seriously.